Skip to main content

 U-M SCHOOLS REPRESENTED

-If you are a nonprofit considering participating in the Board Fellowship Program, there are a few critical elements to ensure a successful experience:
+If you are a nonprofit considering applying to the Golub Capital Nonprofit Board Fellows Program, there are a few critical elements to ensure a successful experience:

-Board Fellows voluntarily commit a similar amount of time per month as a full board member (no more than 10 hours/month); they attend board meetings, committee meetings, and complete their projects.
-We strongly encourage the Board Fellows and their mentor(s) to set a regular meeting and communication schedule at the beginning of their engagement.
+Board Fellows voluntarily commit a similar amount of time per month as a voting board member (no more than 10 hours/month); they attend board meetings, committee meetings, and complete governance projects.
+We strongly encourage the Board Fellows and their designated mentor(s) to set a regular meeting and communication schedule during their engagement.

 To ensure an effective and mutually beneficial working relationship, the organization must: